empeee/dotfiles/README.md

 # Setup
 ## General
 At work I use tcsh and can't do things like install fancy fonts.
 At home I use bash and can do any amount of mucking around.
-In order to use the same set of dotfiles for both, set environmental variable `WORKENV=1` for a pared down and/or tcsh setup.
+In order to use the same set of dotfiles for both, set environmental variable `WORKENV` for a pared down and/or tcsh setup.

 In bash
 ```
 export WORKENV=1
 ```
 In tcsh
 ```
 setenv WORKENV 1
 ```